poariston/poariston.github.io/_posts/2020-04-27-the_one_with_the_all_the_prediction.markdown

 But I don't know any person who is 100% rational and if I ever buy a 3rd house, I am pretty sure I will end up paying a price that is different from the predicted market value.

 As a final note, I think it is clear that having access to a predicted market value has itself an impact on the house market.<br>
 Let's imagine that a prominent website like Zillow changes the formula for all the houses in an area.
-Let's say all houses get undervalued by 5%, would the actual selling price be affected?<br>
+Let's say all houses get undervalued by 5%.<br>
+Would the actual selling price be affected?<br>
 I think so.
 So, I wonder if and how that feedback loop could be modeled.<br>